iiitdplaybook/iiitdplaybook/src/Components/HomePage/README.md

 - The tilt on hover animation of the welcome text is given by the `Tilt` component from `react-parallax-tilt`.
 - The code for the `particles.js` animation can be found in `src/Components/ParticleAnim`.
+- A randomized greeting is displayed by the state variable `randi`.

 #### Phases Of College